 The weather in and around the Shetland Isles is considered to be very productive for renewable energy generation.
 There is currently >600MW of generation proposed that would require a mainland connection if constructed and recent developments in relation to available government funding for generators on islands has increased the possibility that these projects will be progressed.
 Scottish and Southern Electricity Networks has a transmission licence requirement to provide connection to the UK’s network when requested by a generator.

-The aim of the Shetland project is to allow for the export of renewable energy generation from Shetland to the UK mainland, connecting Shetland to the Nation’s Electricity Transmission System for the first time.
+Once complete the Shetland project will allow for the export of renewable energy generation from Shetland to the UK mainland, connecting Shetland to the Nation’s Electricity Transmission System for the first time.

 The project proposal will consist of a high voltage direct current (HVDC) link. including approximately 260km of cabling, all but 10km of which will be in the sea.
 A 320/132kV substation and HVDC convertor station will be required, proposed at Upper Kergord on Shetland.
 An HVDC Switching Station will also be necessary to facilitate connection to the existing Transmission system at Noss Head in Caithness.